All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 After leaving Florida on our "sister's southern road trip" Georgia was our next stop.
-And that meant we had to get some peaches!
-We found a random road side stand, bought and ate peaches, thus fulfilling our "country song" dreams!
-The night before we tented at a camp ground, but I can't remember if it was in still in Florida or if we had crossed over the state line into Georgia.
 We did a lot of back road driving, country radio listing and car windows down.
 By that evening we made it to Savannah and spent some time walking around the downtown area which is such a pretty city.
 All in all, we had a blast in Georgia!

 Jennifer Kaye xoxo